Connect With Us

 Explore low-down-payment options like HomeReady and Home Possible, but remember: more equity upfront means better pricing.

-Gift funds from family members are acceptable for down payments on conventional loans, provided you submit a gift letter and verify the donor’s ability to give.
-This can accelerate your savings timeline without compromising your reserve requirements.
+Gift funds from family members are acceptable for down payments on conventional loans, provided you submit a gift letter and verify the donor's ability to give.
+This can accelerate your savings timeline without jeopardizing your reserve requirements.
+See gift money rules for conventional loans for complete requirements.

 Shop Around and Compare Rates from Multiple Lenders

-Comparing rates from multiple lenders is crucial—quotes can vary significantly.
+Comparing rates from multiple lenders is crucial - quotes may vary considerably.
 Each lender may offer different loan types, fixed-rate or adjustable-rate mortgage options, and closing costs.

 Get at least three to five quotes from banks, credit unions, and online lenders.
 This ensures you see the full market picture and can compare mortgage rates effectively.
 Use our lender search tool to start your comparison.